NVIDIA/NVFlare/docs/release_notes/2.2.1/migration_notes.md

   The decomposers must be registered in both server and client code before FOBS is used.
   A good place for registration is the constructors for controllers and executors.
 It can also be done in START_RUN event handler.

-* use FOB to serialize data before you them sharable Custom object cannot be put in shareable directly, it must be serialized using FOBS first.
+* use FOB to serialize data before you use sharable Custom object cannot be put in shareable directly, it must be serialized using FOBS first.
 Assuming custom_data contains custom type, this is how data can be stored in shareable,
 ```
     shareable[CUSTOM_DATA] = fobs.dumps(custom_data)